 Using 360 images for Amazon and other marketplaces

 Amazon is the last online sales platform to allow its sellers to add 360-degree animations of their products.
 “From luxury jewelry brands to car manufacturers, online retailers are taking advantage of the potential of 360-degree visuals,” Forbes magazine said.
+360 images for ecommerce are thus gaining traction.
 The goal of the e-commerce giant is to increase their conversion rate, thanks to enriched visuals.
-Several solutions exist to create 360 images: using external service providers or creating them in-house.
-From creation to integration, how can you create visuals in-house with PackshotCreator automated studio?
+Several solutions exist to create 360 images and 360 spin video for Amazon: using external service providers or creating them in-house.
+From creation to integration, how can you create visuals in-house with PackshotCreator automated studio and 360 photo creator?
 What are the alternatives to 360 product images?

 Why present your products in a 360° format on an e-commerce website?

 The main obstacle to remote sales is the lack of “touch and feel”.
 This obstacle has been overcome by putting 360° interactive visuals online.
 The Internet user can then manipulate the product by rotating it freely.
 The user can also zoom in on a key angle of the visual, obtain information in the form of notes by clicking on a key point in the animation… A real online demonstration!